courtois-neuromod/cneuromax/docs/Contribution.rst

 .. code-block:: bash

-    git stash # Optional, if you have uncommited changes git checkout main
+    git checkout main
     git pull
     git checkout <YOUR_BRANCH_NAME>
-    git rebase main
-    git push --force
-    git stash pop # Optional, if you have uncommited changes
+    git merge main # might need to resolve conflicts (easier to do in VSCode) git push

-You can now go back to run the previous code block (you might need to add the ``--force`` flag to your ``git push``).
-Then, create a pull request on GitHub, once it is approved, delete your branch and make sure to pull the changes to your local repository.
+Once you have pushed your changes, you can create a pull request on GitHub.
+Once it is approved, delete your branch and make sure to pull the changes to your local repository.

 .. code-block:: bash